briankleiboeker/SLAT/README.md

 # SLAT - <ins>S</ins>hotgun <ins>L</ins>ipidomic <ins>A</ins>ssignment <ins>T</ins>ool #

-[This webapp](https://lodhilab.shinyapps.io/slat/) was designed for use with high-resolution Orbitrap ESI-MS data with the goal of accurately assigining lipid class and structure to user-provided elemental compositions, but should also be compatible with most any mass spectromerty data so long as the elemental compositions and column names are provided in a standard format.
+[This webapp](https://lodhilab.shinyapps.io/slat/) was designed for use with high-resolution Orbitrap ESI-MS data with the goal of accurately assigining lipid class and structure to user-provided elemental compositions or m/z values, but should also be compatible with most any mass spectromerty data so long as the elemental compositions and/or column names are provided in a standard format.

 For high-throughput, offline, or comparative analyses, check out the associated R package, [slatR](https://github.com/briankleiboeker/slatR).
 ![abstract](https://github.com/briankleiboeker/SLAT/assets/59810795/44ae5690-83a4-4fce-b2ef-f977d0e358bb)